peterzieba/5Vpld/atmel-fitters/README.md

   PROPERTY <manuf ID> { property statement };
 ```

-As an example, the following would leave the JTAG pins enabled (allowing future reprogramming), and enable the weak pullups on the TCK/TDI pins, and make pin assignments from the .PLD design file mandatory:
+As an example, the following would leave the JTAG pins enabled (allowing future reprogramming), enable the weak pullups on the TMS/TDI pins, and make pin assignments from the .PLD design file mandatory:
 ```
 PROPERTY ATMEL { jtag=on }; /* This keeps the JTAG pins on after programming */
 PROPERTY ATMEL { TMS_pullup=on };